 It seems that the organisation in those days was somewhat po-faced and risk-averse, and was anxious to avoid producing an essay about food (even one which mentions the disastrous effects of wartime rationing) in the aftermath of the hungry winter of 1945.
 A shorter version of the essay was later published in the Evening Standard.

 The editor’s notes acknowledge the ‘excellent’ essay, but ‘with one or two minor criticisms’ – one of which seems to be that Orwell’s recipe for orange marmalade contains ‘too much sugar and water’

 A rather mortified rejection letter from the British Council Publications Department and the editor’s notes acknowledge the ‘excellent’ essay, but ‘with one or two minor criticisms’ – one of which seems to be that Orwell’s recipe for orange marmalade contains ‘too much sugar and water’.

 Over 70 years later, the British Council is delighted to make amends for its slight on perhaps the UK’s greatest political writer of the Twentieth Century, by re-producing the original essay in full - along with the unfortunate rejection letter.
 Here, with kind permission from the Orwell Foundation, is Orwell’s original ‘British Cookery’.

-Alasdair Donaldson, Insight Editor, with thanks to the British Council archivist, Stephen Witkowski, to the Orwell Foundation, and to the estate of the late Sonia Brownell Orwell.
+With thanks to the British Council archivist, Stephen Witkowski, to the Orwell Foundation, and to the estate of the late Sonia Brownell Orwell.